lcx366/SLRfield/README.md

 csv-formatted file *VisiblePasses_bysat.csv* and *VisiblePasses_bydate.csv*, as well as a set of text file xxxx.txt will be created in the directory prediction, where 'xxxx' represents the NORADID of the target.

 ## Change log

+- **0.1.10 — Sep 28,  2020**

+  The CDDIS will discontinue anonymous ftp access to its archive in October 2020, therefore, this package implement the transition from ftp to EARTHDATA for downloading CPF files.

 - **0.1.9 — Jul 26,  2020**